roblaing/webgames/ricerocks/README.md

 event-driven programming</a>.

 Broadly, I've based my JavaScript on the W3C's <a href="https://courses.edx.org/courses/course-v1:W3Cx+HTML5.2x+4T2015/course/">
-HTML5 Part 2</a> whose second week is titled "Game Programming with HTML5" which I've used to structure my notes on.
+HTML5 Part 2</a> Mooc whose second week is titled "Game Programming with HTML5" which I've used to structure my notes on.

 <h2>Events</h2>